What modes of shipping are you using?

 What forms of payment do you use?

-We take Paypal, Visa, MasterCard or people send checks or money orders with a note describing in detail with what they want.
+We take Paypal, Visa, MasterCard, Discover or American Express or people send checks or money orders with a note describing in detail with what they want.

 What ohm cab should I get for my amplifier?

 Most solid state amps will mention either in its owners manual, or on the back of the amp itself, the lowest resistance that the amp wants to see hooked up to it.
 You usually don’t want to go below what it says.

 Most bass guitar amps want to see no lower than a 4 ohm load because that is the load where the amp puts out the most power.
 The idea is that you should get either one 4 ohm cab, or two 8 ohm cabs because two 8 ohm cabs together will make a 4 ohm load.
 Some newer bass amps will go down to a 2 ohm load allowing you to use either one 2 ohm cab (though they are a little rare) or two 4 ohm cabs.

 It’s works the same way for solid state guitar amps with single or multiple cabs.
 While many guitar amps can go down to a 4 ohm load there are many that only go down to an 8 ohm load.
 For amps with a 8 ohm load minimum you will want either one 8 ohm cab or two 16 ohm cabs (two 16 ohm cabs makes 8 ohm).With tube amps however, it is really best to try to match the amps exact load requirement.
 There are many different tube amp designs relating to the power transformer and output tubes.
 You should check with the tube amp manufacturer to see if it is appropriate to deviate away from the original desired load.
 Connecting a speaking with the wrong ohm load to a tube amp may sound fine but it could be stressing the tubes and transformer causing them to prematurely wear out.